osherachamim/AWS-EC2-Bash-Deploy/README.md

 ## Dockerfile

 ```
-# Use the official Nginx image from Docker Hub
+# Use the official Amazon Linux image as the base
-FROM nginx:alpine
+FROM amazonlinux:latest

 # Set the maintainer label
 LABEL maintainer="osherachamim@osherachamim.com"